KnutOplandMoen/Tic-Tac-Toe-computervision-robot/README.md

 # Tic-Tac-Toe Computervision-robot
 # Introduction
-this project was part of a half year prosess in the subject "technology and science" at Ullern VGS where we (the students) could choose our own project.

-our project is a tic-tac-toe robot, that is fully autonomous.
+A tic-tac-toe robot, that is fully autonomous.
 The robot sees via its camera, "thinks" by the help of the minimax algorithm and moves with the help of a servo motor, arduino based arm.

 the projects ecosystem is then based on the information flow from camera -> computer -> arduino:
 ![image](https://user-images.githubusercontent.com/92923535/196031242-1bc67bfb-bee0-4e38-b3ff-3e5aef0f86ba.png)